The best way I can think of to talk about how to prioritize your project to-do list is to give you a little peek-behind-the-scenes at my life.

 This is a dinner that goes well beyond meeting our basic needs.
 It’s a full experience, and one we’ll remember enjoying.

-Let’s use this analogy to see how to prioritize your to-do list
+Let’s use this analogy to see how to prioritize your project to-do list

 Do you ever get the “hangries” when you think about the to-do list for your next big project?

 Let’s say you’re putting together a new offer.
 It’s really tough to know how to prioritize the mile-long to-do list you’ve put together!

 - “I have so much to do, I don’t know where to start”